Check window 10 / 11 user login history

 Steps:

-1 Press Win + R key combination from keyboard and Type: regedit and press Enter.
+1 Press Win + R key combination from the keyboard Type: regedit and press Enter.

 2 Click on "Yes"